SoumyaShahh/Movie-Trends-Analysis/README.md

-# 📽️ Movies Tends & Analysis Dashboard
+# 📽️ Movies Trends & Analysis Dashboard

 This project presents an interactive Tableau dashboard developed using a comprehensive IMDb movies dataset.
 The dashboard offers insights into movies and actors from 1900 to 2022, enabling users to explore historical and genre-based trends in the film industry.